 Processors can also be dragged and dropped from the Favorite Plugins window to an appropriate spot in the Processor Box.

-The Favorite Plugins window can be populated via the Plugin Manager, or by dragging and dropping an existing processor from the processor box to the Favorite Plugins window.
+The Favorite Plugins window can be populated via the Plugin Selector, or by dragging and dropping an existing processor from the processor box to the Favorite Plugins window.

 To Reorder (Move) Processors

 Processors can be re-ordered using drag and drop.
 Dragging a processor allows it to be moved around within the chain, or copied to another processor list on another track or bus.

 To Enable/Disable a Processor

 To the left of the name of each processor is a small LED symbol; if this is lit-up, the processor is active.
 Left-clicking on the LED symbol, or Middle-clicking anywhere on the processor will deactivate the processor and effectively bypass it.
 Click again to reactivate the processor.

 Some processors have their own bypass controls that are independent of the one that Ardour provides; this can make it appear that the plugin is non-responsive when its independent bypass control is active.

 A processor in the processor box can be selected with a Left-click on it; it will be highlighted in red.
 Other processors can be selected at the same time by Left-clicking on them while holding down the key, and ranges can be selected by Left-clicking on them while holding down the key.

 Context-click on the processor to be removed, and select Delete; or Right-click on it; or Left-click on it and press the Delete key.
 If multiple processors are selected, they will all be deleted at the same time.